+Florida began taxing cigarettes at 3 cents per pack in 1943.
+The tax rate was increased in 1949, 1963, 1971, 1977, 1986, and 1990.
+In 1949, cities were authorized by the state to levy a 2 cent cigarette tax which was credited against the state tax and collected by the state.
+In 1971, the cigarette tax was increased by 2 cents per pack for a total of 17 cents.
+The additional 2 cents per pack was for deposit into the Municipal Financial Assistance Trust Fund.
+In 1972, municipal authority to levy a cigarette tax was repealed.
+In the Revenue Sharing Act of 1972, cities were allocated 13/17, counties 1/17, and the General Revenue Fund 3/17 of net collections.
 In 1982, the first proceeds of funds earmarked for deposit into the General Revenue Fund, to a certain amount, were directed to be deposited into the Chronic Disease Research and Treatment Center Trust Fund for a period of three years.
 Chapter 85-141, Laws of Florida (L.O.F.), imposed a 25% tax on the wholesale price of chewing tobacco, snuff and loose tobacco for the first time.
 Chapter 90-132, L.O.F., provided for a cigarette tax increase of 9.9 cents per pack, earmarked for deposit into the Public Medical Assistance Trust Fund, and authorized the Division of Alcoholic Beverages and Tobacco to withhold 0.9 percent of cigarette tax collections for deposit into the Alcoholic Beverage and Tobacco Trust Fund to fund the Division.
 Chapter 98-286, L.O.F., provided for a 10 year distribution of 2.59% to the H. Lee Moffitt Cancer Center and Research Institute, reducing the General Revenue distribution accordingly.
 Chapter 200-355, L.O.F., eliminated the distribution from cigarette tax to the Municipal Revenue Sharing Trust Fund and the Municipal Financial Assistance Trust Fund, resulting in an increase in the distribution to the General Revenue Fund.
 Chapter 2002-393, L.O.F., provided for an additional distribution to the H. Lee Moffitt Cancer Center and Research Institute: 0.2632% in 2002-03 and 2003-04; and 1.47% in 2004-05 through 2015-16, with the General Revenue distribution reduced accordingly.
+Chapter 2009-79, L.O.F., imposed a surcharge of \$1.00 per pack of standard sized cigarettes, with proportionate surcharges on non-standard sized cigarettes.
+Additionally, a surcharge of 60% of the wholesale price was imposed on other tobacco products.
+Enforcement was strengthened concerning telephone, mail, delivery service, and internet sales of tobacco products.
+Indiantax-exemption coupons were created to limit sale of untaxed cigarettes on Indian reservations.
+Chapter 2009-58, L.O.F., extended the 1.47% Moffitt Center distribution through 2019-20, with a corresponding reduction in the distribution to General Revenue.

-Cigarettes of common size (not over 3 lbs. per 1,000) are 33.9 cents per pack.
-For larger sizes and non-standard packs, other rates are specified (see section 210.02 F.S.).
-All non-cigarette tobacco products other than cigars are taxed at the rate of 25% of the wholesale sales price.
+Cigarettes of common size (not over 3 lbs. per 1,000) are \$1.339 per pack (\$.339 tax and \$1.00 surcharge).
+For larger sizes and non-standard packs, other rates are specified (see sections 210.02 and 210.011, F.S.).
+All non-cigarette tobacco products other than cigars are taxed at the rate of 85% (25% tax and 60% surcharge) of the wholesale sales price.